maxwell/wisdom/README.md

 WHY?

-One day I got really angry that this code didn't exsist.
+One day I got really angry that this code didn't exist.
 Yes it is really easy, but no one should ever have to write this again.

 steps.
 1. include gem